Pepperoni pizza stuffed portobello mushrooms are a simple low carb dinner recipe, and also make a delicious meal prep lunch!

-How to make portobello mushroom pizzas
+How to make portobello pizzas

 I’m hooked on stuffed portobello mushroom recipes because you can turn your favorite comfort food into a guilt-free meal.
-I’ve previously made Enchilada Stuffed Portobellos and Lasagna Stuffed Portobellos, and so clearly it was time for portobello mushroom pizzas!
+I’ve previously made Enchilada Stuffed Portobellos and Lasagna Stuffed Portobellos, and so clearly it was time for portobello pizzas!